 Presses took some added work, but this board started to loosen up after just a few days of riding.
 We expect this board to gain more flex through the season.
 It outperformed the super-stiff Never Summer Aura, which received a 4/10 in playfulness due to its unforgiving nature.
 While a true-twin is ideal for switch riding, an asymmetric twin like the Gnu Ladies Choice is the only shape that makes riding switch even easier than a true-twin, causing the Ladies' Choice to receive a flawless 10/10 in this category.

 Scoring an 8/10, the Birds of a Feather can get some serious air, and feels stable during landings.
 Cambered between foot, this board is super poppy, sharply outperforming the Never Summer Aura.
 The Aura received a 6/10 in pop, due to its heavy feel underfoot and stiff, unforgiving body.
 Launching with ease, the Birds of a Feather feels light and maneuverable off of any jump, whether it's a side hit or a huge booter.
 We did prefer the Gnu Ladies' Choice for pop, which received another perfect 10 in this category for its effortless launch and ease of landing.

 The Birds of a Feather is an aggressive all-mountain board perfect for jibbing, charging and carving.
 Park ladies will love this board for progressing their performance.

 The Birds of a Feather was a close contender for Best Buy.
-At only $440, this board was the cheapest one we tested, but certainly didn't feel like it.
+This board was the cheapest one we tested, but certainly didn't ride like it.
 Solid performance across all categories makes this board an inexpensive option for a one-board quiver, whether you're just starting out or fine-tuning your skills.